 who care for one another and bring God’s love into a broken world”

 We want to ensure safety during our Sunday services and other gatherings at Vineyard Groningen.
 This is why we are abiding by the measures required by Dutch law that are in place in all of society.
-From April 18 2021 onwards, we will begin to welcome 30 people at the recording of our online service again.
+From June 6 2021 onwards, we will be able to welcome 50 people at the recording of our online service again.
 Please see below what you can expect from us, and what we expect from you when it comes to covid-19 related measures.

 Here’s what we’re doing: